 Key Takeaways

-• Simple Techniques Work: Practices like mindful breathing, body scans, and grounding exercises are easy to learn and highly effective for immediate relief.
+- Simple Techniques Work: Practices like mindful breathing, body scans, and grounding exercises are easy to learn and can offer immediate relief.

 What is Mindfulness Anyway? 🤔